 With the Tarawera Ultramarathon and the NRL All Stars matches on in Rotorua this Saturday, the city will be inundated with athletes, their support crews and those who’ve come to watch.

-Contact or visit one of the two Rotorua i-SITE Visitor Information Centres and let our travel experts help you find the perfect visitor-only accommodation to match your budget and taste.
-The team is the only booking agent in New Zealand to offer a 100% money-back guarantee that your accommodation will be exactly as they promise – no questions asked!
+Contact or visit one of the two Rotorua isite Visitor Information Centres and let our travel experts help you find the perfect visitor-only accommodation to match your budget and taste.

 Once you know where you’re spending your nights, it’s time to think of any activities you’ll be keen to do and book in as many as possible.
 Again, this is where our friendly travel specialists can help.
 They’re happy to provide unbiased advice and can sell the tickets too.
-They're available at two locations 364 days a year.
+They're available at three locations 364 days a year (closed Christmas Day).

 2. Head to the lakes and Rotorua Lakefront & Boardwalk

 If you love being in, on or near the water, Rotorua has you covered.
 With 17 out of 18 sparkling lakes available for your fun and exploration, plus three major rivers, you might want to start a Bingo card and set out to see them all.